jallers/jallers.github.com/data/resume.md

   * Contribute to OSS (Past contributions include Apache Ant, HtmlUnit, Mantis)

 * Research
-  * Primary author on article in Journal of Molecular Biology, “Structure-based analysis of protein-RNA interactions using the program ENTANGLE”
+  * Primary author on article in Journal of Molecular Biology, "Structure-based analysis of protein-RNA interactions using the program ENTANGLE"

 Work Experience